stephanieye/photohaiku/README.md

 4. Finally
 Take these words and stick them into a haiku template (from a randomised set of haiku templates, made by myself).
 Display image and haiku.

+1.
+In the twilight rain
+these brilliant-hued hibiscus -
+A lovely sunset
+Matsuo Basho

+2.
+The shallows-
+a crane’s thighs splashed
+in cool waves
+Matsuo Basho